 Panama is a nation that has it all.
 There are two oceans, mountains, miles of coastlines, jungles, culture, and modern cities.
 Panama City, the capital of Panama, sits along the shores of Panama Bay along the Pacific side of the nation.
 Panama City has a population approaching 2,500,000, it is the largest city in Panama.
 Also on the Pacific side is Coronado, which is west of Panama City.
 Coronado, Gorgona and Playa Blanca are perfect for people who want to live in close proximity to Panama City but with white sandy beaches and a relaxing lifestyle.
 Panama City.

-Those who prefer cooler weather will enjoy Boquete or Volcan.
+Those who prefer cooler weather will enjoy Boquete, Volcan or El Valle.
 These mountain towns enjoy spring like weather year round with average temperatures around 76 degrees.
-Boquete is home to thousands of expats so it helps to make the transition to expat life a soft landing.
+Boquete is home to thousands of expats which makes the transition to an expat lifestyle a soft landing.

-The Cost of Living is Much Cheaper than The US or Europe
+The Cost of Living is Much Cheaper Than North America or Europe

 Panama is a magnet for retirees because it is much more affordable than other countries.
 In Panama, a domestic bottle of beer costs 65 cents.
 You can rent a one bedroom house or apartment for $400-$600 per month (depending on where you live in Panama) — in comparison to an apartment in Los Angeles which costs $1,621 per month.
 A domestic beer in Los Angeles runs $5.
 When it comes to comparing Panama City to London, UK the savings are profound.
 People save 35 percent off mid-range meals in Panama City and 56 percent off of the rental of an apartment in the city center.